nvh95/jest-preview/website/docs/getting-started/installation.md

 }
 ```

-For Create React App users, please use `jest-preview/transforms/fileCRA` instead of `jest-preview/transforms/file`.
-See more at [Create React App example](/docs/examples/create-react-app).

 For Next.js users with Rust-based compiler, please use [configureNextJestPreview](/docs/api/configureNextJestPreview) to config Jest.
 See more at [Next.js example](https://github.com/nvh95/jest-preview/tree/main/examples/nextjs).

 ### 3. If you use CSS Modules, make sure it doesn't get ignored